 Introduction to major theories and empirical research regarding the role of interpersonal communication and related personal, contextual, and cultural variables in the development of various types of dyadic relationships.
-(Non-majors only.
-Does not count toward any communication degree.)
-Credit not granted to students who have earned credit in STC 134.
+Does not count toward the strategic communication major.
 IIC.
 CAS-C.

 STC 177.
 Independent Studies.
 (0-5)